Database and Data Upload

 C. scRNAseq data:

-Bam, bed, and bigwig files generated from ATACseq, ChIPseq, etc. can be browsed in the "Genome browser" section.
+Bed, bigwig and bam files from ATACseq, ChIPseq, and similar analyses can be viewed in the "Epigenome Visualisation" section.

 Users can upload new datasets in the 'Data upload' section by following these steps.